CARE-SM/CARE-SM-Toolkit/README.md

 curl http://localhost:8080/XXXXX
 ```

-Congrats!
-You will find your transformed data in XXXXX folder.
+**Congrats!** You will find your transformed data in XXXXX folder.

-To stop and remove the implementation do the following:
+To stop and remove the implementation, do the following:

 ```
 docker compose down